 Primary Outcome 1 - Time Frame: 56 Days

-- Histologically or cytologically confirmed advanced solid tumors including:
+- Histologically or cytologically confirmed diagnosis of advanced solid tumors

 - Hepatocellular carcinoma;